hantuzun/jetman/README.md

 ## How to Use?
 Create your tests in Javascript files. *
 Require Jetman.
-Call `writeCollection(name, tests)` where `name` is the name of the collection file to be generated and `tests` is the ordered list of test scripts*.
+Call `createCollection(name, tests)` where `name` is the name of the collection file to be generated and `tests` is the ordered list of test scripts*.

     name = 'example'
+    filename = name + '.postman_collection'
     tests = [
-        './tests/root.js',
-        './tests/auth.js'
+        './tests/state.js',
+        './tests/types.js'
     ]

-    writeCollection(name, tests);
+    collection = createCollection(name, tests)
+    jsonfile.writeFileSync(filename, collection);

 Run [newman](https://www.npmjs.com/package/newman) with the generated collection file.